 The third class of biologics used to treat Crohn’s is interleukin inhibitors.
 Ustekinumab (Stelara) is the only drug in this class that’s been Food and Drug Administration approved.

 Ustekinumab targets two specific proteins that are thought to cause inflammation: interleukin-12 (IL-12) and interleukin-23 (IL-23).
 People with Crohn’s have higher levels of IL-12 and IL-23 in their body.

 By targeting these proteins, ustekinumab blocks inflammation in the GI tract and decreases symptoms of Crohn’s disease.

-Ustekinumab is used to treat adults with moderate to severe Crohn’s who haven’t responded well enough to conventional therapy.
+Ustekinumab is used to treat adults with moderate to severe Crohn’s that hasn’t responded well enough to conventional therapy.
 It’s initially given intravenously under the supervision of a healthcare professional.

-Following doses of ustekinumab can be given via an injection under the skin every eight weeks, by either a healthcare provider or patients themselves after they’ve received training.
+Following doses of ustekinumab can be given via an injection under the skin every 8 weeks, by either a healthcare professionals or patients themselves after they’ve received training.